Disability Tax Credit Resources, Canada 2026

 CRA DTC helpline Phone the CRA's individual enquiries line for DTC status, eligibility questions, and appeals.
 1-800-959-8281

-Federal Programs DTC Approval Unlocks
+Federal Programs Connected to DTC Approval

 Program2026 valueOfficial link